MatthiasElectronic/AWG_DHO8-900/README.md

 The digital data is ALWAYS completely using up the headroom of the DAC.
 Adjustments on the gain are only done by the analog gain input voltage, not digitally.
 With Amplitude = Vpp set to 2V, all attenuation/amplification stages K1-K4 are disabled and the analog gain input is at its maximum value.
 Still unclear is the "Protection" output signal, also it seems strange that this has to be pulled down to negative voltage.
+The 5 relays are: /sqrt(10), /10, /10, *10, On/Off

 Topology discussion and design decissions
 ---